Paul-muia/photography-repo/README.md

 project name : A photography website

-Description : A simple photograpy website linked with my favourite photos and a email to contact me
+Description : A simple photograpy website linked with some of my favourite photos and an email to contact me

 Link to live site : paul-muia.github.io/photography-repo/